-But first, I should point out one of the most important quirks: the usefulness of Instagram’s location features is directly related to how well users’ use them.
+But first, I should point out one of the most important quirks: the usefulness of Instagram’s location features is directly related to how well users use them.
 That’s because the location is something that the user assigns (or omits), and there aren’t really any controls in place to make sure that they’re used consistently.

 That comes into play in several ways.
-Firstly, while Instagram will usually suggests a place for the Add Location field when a user goes to post, there’s no guarantee that it’s the right one.
+Firstly, while Instagram will usually suggest a place for the Add Location field when a user goes to post, there’s no guarantee that it’s the right one.
 For one thing, that recommendation is based on the phone’s current location, not on the image’s GPS metadata.
 If I’m sitting in a cafe in Paris and go to post a photo I took yesterday in Rome, the suggestions will be based on my location in Paris.
 There’s also no requirement to include a location–it can be blank (being able to leave it blank is obviously a good privacy option to have).

 Secondly, Instagram doesn’t define a predetermined list of locations to choose from.
 In technical jargon, there’s no controlled vocabulary.
 You do see a list of suggestions based on what users have used before, but you can also make up anything you like.
 Go searching for something like “eiffel tower” and you’ll find a bunch of options.
 Some are more popular than others, but there’s no “correct” option that you’re limited to.
-And some users use the location field like a hashtag rather than having anything to do with place, including brand names or things like “my favorite city” or “my street.”
+And some users use the location field like a hashtag rather than having anything to do with place, including brand names or things like “my favorite city” or “my street” or “planet earth.”

 Thirdly, there aren’t any rules that the location has to be in the location field.
 Many users put the location as a hashtag, just as you would in something like Twitter, rather than in the field that’s specifically designed for the place.